okamoto-shinichiro/chat-space/README.md

 |group_id|integer|null: false, foreign_key: true|

 ### Association
-- belongs_to :group
+- belongs_to :groups
-- belongs_to :user
+- belongs_to :users
-- has_many :message

 * Database initialization

 * How to run the test suite